Also referred to Colorectal Cancer or cancer of the large bowel.

 Surgery

-- In early stages surgery is curative
+– In early stages surgery can be curative in some individuals

 - Removal of polyps during colonoscopy